pcardotatgit/lab_simulator-001/README.md

 	python app.py

-At this point you should the the flask application starting into the console and then your browser must start on the Lab Portal page.
+At this point you should see the flask application starting into the console and then your browser must open on the Lab Portal page.